philterd/philter/README.md

 docker compose up
 ```

-Keep this key safe and use the same value across restarts and instances —
+Keep this key safe and use the same value across restarts and instances.
 Philter will refuse to start if it is missing or not a valid 32-byte key.

 Once the containers are running, you can submit text to Philter's API for redaction (using the default API key `default`):